adelinop/sauce-demo-mobile-automation/webdriverio-appium-browser/README.md

 <br>

 ### Installing Dependencies
-Navigate to the webdriverio-appium-browser/ directory and run npm install to install the dependencies.
+Navigate to the webdriverio-appium-browser/ directory and run "npm install" to install the dependencies.

 ### Configuring Emulator